Biden will attend the return home of 3 US troops killed in Jordan, who he says 'risked it all'

 Friday is the second dignified transfer Biden attends as president.
 In August 2021, he took part in the ritual for the 13 service members killed during the suicide bombing in Kabul.
 As vice president, Biden in 2016 attended a dignified transfer for two U.S. soldiers killed in a suicide blast at Bagram Airfield.
 He also attended one as a senator in 2008 after the family requested his presence and the Pentagon gave him permission to do so.

 The U.S. government said this week that the Islamic Resistance in Iraq, an umbrella group of Iran-backed militias that includes the group Kataib Hezbollah, had planned, resourced and facilitated the overnight drone attack.
-While Biden and White House officials have stressed that they don't want a broader war with Iran, the administration has also warned that its response to the deadly assault won't be a "one-off."
+While Biden and White House officials have stressed that they don't want a broader war with Iran, the administration has also warned that it will respond to the deadly assault.

 More than 40 troops were also injured in the Sunday drone attack at Tower 22, a secretive U.S. military desert outpost whose location allows U.S. forces to infiltrate and quietly leave Syria.

-Associated Press writers Russ Bynum in Savannah, Ga. and Tara Copp in Washington contributed to this report.
+Associated Press writers Russ Bynum in Savannah, Georgia. and Tara Copp in Washington contributed to this report.